karani-gk/counties-in-kenya/README.md

 # Counties in Kenya

-List of all the counties in Kenya ans their codes
+List of all the counties in Kenya and their codes